jiayuehua/blog/_posts/2020-12-09-flash-of-unstyled-base-class.md

 window of time during which the base functionality is visible — producing potentially surprising and unintended results for anyone who happens to glance at their screen right then.

-Admittedly, web pages usually care about such a "flash" happening during the web equivalent of _construction_, whereas in C++ the serious problems seem to surface during _destruction_.
+Web pages usually care about such a "flash" happening during the web equivalent of _construction_.
+The serious problem we observed with `NeuteredStatusDaemon` surfaced during _destruction_.

+UPDATE, 2020-12-10: Reddit commenter "goranlepuz" points out that our constructor also has UB: the first call to `do_action` races with the construction of the `StatusDaemon` parts of the object.
+This is partly because I oversimplified — our real code uses a separate `start` method to kick off the thread — but to be honest, (1) I didn't realize that my rewrite was introducing that extra bug, and (2) it's not obvious who should be responsible for calling `start`!
+Probably the best way to fix our issue in this case is to pull out a `start` method and then ensure that our unit test _does not call it._

 ## Putting it all together